NazaNEYn/Monster-Brawl-Game/README.md

 * **One-Time Superpower**: Unleash a special attack that deals double damage, but can only be used once per game.

-* **Conditional Enemy AI**: The enemy enters a frenzied state when its health drops below 50%, increasing its aggression.
+* **Conditional Enemy**: The enemy enters a frenzied state when its health drops below 50%, increasing its aggression.

 * **Simple Command** Interface: The game is controlled entirely through command-line input.
 <hr>